Surface engineering: Purpose

 The purpose of surface cleaning is to reduce the potential for damage to paper artifacts by removing foreign material which can be abrasive, acidic, hygroscopic, or degradative.
 The decision to remove surface dirt is also for aesthetic reasons when it interferes with the visibility of the imagery or information.
 A decision must be made balancing the probable care of each object against the possible problems related to surface cleaning.

 Environmental benefits

 The application of surface engineering to components leads to improved lifetime (e.g., by corrosion resistance) and improved efficiency (e.g., by reducing friction) which directly reduces the emissions corresponding to those components.
 Applying innovative surface engineering technologies to the energy sector has the potential of reducing annual CO_{2}-eq emissions by up to 1.8 Gt in 2050 and 3.4 Gt in 2100.
 This corresponds to 7% and 8.5% annual reduction in the energy sector in 2050 and 2100, respectively.
+Despite those benefits, a major environmental drawback is the dissipative losses occurring throughout the life cycle of the components, and the associated environmental impacts of them.
+In thermal spray surface engineering applications, the majority of those dissipative losses occur at the coating stage (up to 39%), where part of the sprayed powders do not adhere to the substrate.